nayaabsyeda25/retail-sales-analysis/README.md

 ## 🛍️ Retail Sales Analysis

-An end-to-end retail analytics project using **MySQL, Python and Power BI** to analyze transactional sales data from a UK-based online retailer.
+An end-to-end retail analytics project using **MySQL and Python (Pandas)** to analyze transactional sales data from a UK-based online retailer.

-The project covers the complete analytics workflow — from **data cleaning and preprocessing** to **business analysis, exploratory data analysis (EDA), and dashboard development**.
+The project covers the complete analytics workflow — from **data cleaning and preprocessing** to **business analysis** and **exploratory data analysis (EDA)**.
 The analysis focuses on revenue trends, customer behaviour, product performance, returns, and geographic sales distribution to generate actionable business insights.

 ---